noncombatant/futils/src/main.md

 ```
 map -h
 files -h
+...
 ```

 To get verbose help, with more information about options common to all commands, usage examples, and more, use `-v`:

 ```
-map -h
+map -hv
-files -h
+files -hv
+...
 ```

-The help pages are always marked up in Markdown format.
-You can pipe them to a Markdown translator or display program:
+The help pages are marked up in Markdown format. `futils` renders the Markdown with terminal escape codes when printed to a terminal.
+By default, if `stdout` is a file or pipe, `futils` prints the text with no formatting.
+You can set the `MANCOLOR` environment variable to force escape-code rendering:

 ```
-records -h | glow -p
+MANCOLOR=yes records -h | less -R
-map -h | bat -l md
-fields -h | md-to-html > fields-help.html
+MANCOLOR=yes fields -h > fields.help
 ```

+`futils` will also honor the `MANWIDTH` variable, if set.
+(See `man`(1) for history.)

+TODO: Consider implementing a way to make `futils` print un-rendered Markdown, so that people can process it with some other program.

 ## Concepts

 Most `futils` programs operate on **streams** of bytes, usually either from files on disk (identified by **pathname**) or from the **standard input** (`stdin`).

 Most programs treat the stream of bytes as being composed of **records**, each of which contains 0 or more **fields**.
-Records and fields are lexically **delimited** by strings, called **delimiters**.
+Records and fields are lexically **delimited** by regular expressions, called **delimiters**.

 When reading a stream, we use regular expressions to describe and scan for the record and field delimiters.
 (Of course, literal strings also count as regular expressions, if that’s what you need.)